MystenLabs/walrus/docs/red-stuff.md

 Then, a Merkle tree over the sliver hashes is computed to obtain a blob hash.
 This is computed by concatenating primary and secondary sliver hashes
 (computed as above) for each sliver pair, and then constructing the Merle tree over the concatenations ($c_i$ in the figure).
-This construction was chosen to roughly halve the number of hashing operations compared to hashing each sliver hash individually.
+This construction was chosen to reduce the number of hashing operations compared to hashing each sliver Merkle root individually.

 ![](./assets/blob-hash.png)